envico801/clean-code-javascript/anki/README.md

 Q:: =============================================

-##### Don't add unneeded context
+##### Are you avoiding unneeded context in your names?

 When the context is already clear from the class or object name, don't repeat it in the property names.
 This creates unnecessary verbosity and redundancy.

 **Bad:**
 ```javascript